shreevatsa/tex/program/tangle/tangle-8.md

 <div id="whereToAddDivsBetter" class="full-width"></div>

+To make it even more readable, we can pair with the byte memory (the identifiers aka names), so that the "N@" and "M@" references above can be resolved.

+<div id="whereToAddDivsEvenBetter" class="full-width"></div>

+If we recall that the name `0` refers to the unnamed module, we can now finally put together the “name” and “text” arrays, along with the pointers between them, namely: `equiv` points from names to (sometimes) text equivalents, and `text_link` points from one text to another (its sequel).
+This will make sense of most the data structures introduced in [Part 5](tangle-5) (section 38), except we don't need to care about the `link` and `ilk` arrays anymore because they are either an internal implementation detail for finding the number from the name, or contain only trivial information.

+Let's look at all this at the top of the next part.

 <script src="tangle-mem.js"></script>
 <script src="pretty-8.js"></script>

-To make it even more readable, we'd have to pair with the byte memory (the identifiers aka names), so that the "N@" and "M@" references above can be resolved.

-[TODO: next steps here for me: unify my hacky pretty-5.js and pretty-8.js (or at least put them in the same file); instead of directly writing out the divs, try to make well-defined transformations on the data to another format.]